Monday, May 31, 2010

 Prepare the beef knuckle by removing the silverskin and fat and then pat dry.

 In a marmite, add one-third of the chicken stock and cold water to cover the beef knuckle.
-Cover and put on stove.
+Cover and put on the stove.
 Bring to a boil and then simmer for about 15 minutes, skimming often. {You don't want the liquid to boil; essentially, you're creating a consommé so you need to keep it simmering, not boiling, to keep the liquid clear.}

-Meanwhile, prepare the veal knuckle by removing some of the silverskin leaving some to keep the veal from falling apart and then pat dry.
+Meanwhile, prepare the veal knuckle by removing some of the silverskin leaving some to keep the veal from falling apart, and then pat dry.

 Add another one-third of the chicken stock and then add the veal knuckle.
 Simmer for about 50 minutes, skimming often.
 Salt a bit.